JakubIvacek/ApacheCamelLearning/tempconvert/README.md

-# 🌡️ TempConverter – Apache Camel SOAP Example
+# 🌡️ TempConverter – Apache Camel SOAP

 This project is a simple **temperature conversion service** built using **Apache Camel** with SOAP (via Apache CXF) and XSLT transformations.